ChainXim-Team/ChainXim/developer-guide.en.md

 * Perform local_state_update for each attacker miner.

-* Update the reference chain and global chain based on the update results.
+* Update the reference chain based on the update results.

 * Record the update results of each round as needed.

 If developers want to develop new attack modes, they can adjust the specific content of these three parts or add other functionalities as needed, but these three parts are essential.

+(The decision-making strategy of eclipse attack is relatively complex and will not be elaborated here.
+Developers who need it can refer to comments in the source code for more details.)

 #### >>> 2. mine()
 mine calls the current consensus method and performs the mining function corresponding to the consensus method (i.e., honest mining).
 In the current version, mine randomly selects one attacker as the "representative" for mining in the current round.
 Additionally, the source code provides the functionality to specify miners for mining by ID.

-If a block is generated, the attack chain (adver_chain) and the global chain are updated.
+If a block is generated, the attack chain (adver_chain) is updated.

 All attackers are iterated to update the block to the attacker's receive_tape.
 The purpose is twofold: to allow attackers to share the block directly (received in the next round) and to update the block to the reference chain in the next round.